How Does It Work?

 Squares on the same vertical line are numbered from 1 to 5, placed right to left.

-Combine the letter and number to find the placement of the square on your Bingo card (example: Square A1 is the leftmost square in the top row.)
+Combine the letter and number to find the square on your Bingo card (example: Square A1 is the leftmost square in the top row.)

 - Row A